mfm24/Dimpy/SwigFiles_DM2_64/readme.md

 - **Gatan::DM::Image** implements the buffer protocol.
   For python <3 we have to add  Py_TPFLAGS_HAVE_NEWBUFFER to the class definition, and the only way to do so is to redefine Py_TPFLAGS_DEFAULT.
 For python >=3 we don't need to worry about this

-- **Gatan::DM::TagGroup implemetns the iteration, length, and subscript slots.
+- **Gatan::DM::TagGroup** implements the iteration, length, and subscript slots.

+We also forward declare

+- Gatan::DM::Image
+- Gatan::DM::TagGroup